 a.
-Make sure the lock indicator is in unlocked position.
-To pull out a disk tray, press the Lock Indicator Button.
-Pull the handle outwards to remove the disk tray from the enclosure.
+To remove a drive tray, make sure it is in unlocked position.
+Then press the carrier open button.
+The Drive Carrier handle will flip open.
+Pull the handle outwards to remove the disk tray from enclosure.

 b.
 Place the hard drive in the disk tray.

+c.
 Make sure the holes of the disk tray align with the holes of the hard drive.

-c.
 Install the mounting screws on the bottom part to secure the drive in the disk tray.

-- d.
-Slide the tray into a slot and push the Lock Indicator Button. - e.
+d.
+Slide the tray into a slot and push the Lock Indicator Button.

+e.
 Press the handle until you hear the latch click into place.
-The HDD status LED will turn green if subsystem is on.
+The HDD status LED will turn green if system is on.

-2.3.3 Using the QLaunch NAS Quick Finding Utility
+2.4.3 Using the QLaunch NAS Quick Finding Utility